Benzos: how to stay safer

-It’s best to avoid buying benzos like diazepam (Valium), temazepam or alprazolam (Xanax).
+Avoid buying benzos like diazepam (Valium), temazepam or alprazolam (Xanax)

 Most pills sold on the street or internet aren’t what they say they are, even if they look genuine.